fabric8io/kubernetes-client/doc/CHEATSHEET.md

 Boolean deleted = client.apiextensions().v1beta1().customResourceDefinitions().withName("sparkclusters.radanalytics.io").delete();
 ```

-### CustomResource Typed API
+### Resource Typed API
-CustomResources are available in Kubernetes API via the `client.customResources(...)`.
-In order to use typed API, you need to provide POJOs for your Custom Resource which client can use for serialization/deserialization. `client.customResources(...)` take things like `CustomResourceDefinitionContext` for locating the CustomResources, `CustomResource` class, it's list class etc. It returns an instance of a client which you can use for your `CustomResource` related operations.
+Any resource, custom or built-in, is available in Kubernetes API via the `client.resources(Class)` method.
+In order to use typed API, you need to provide POJOs for your custom resource which client can use for serialization/deserialization.
+The base class `CustomResource` class, it's list class, etc. provide a good starting point for your custom resource.
+The resources method returns an instance of a client which you can use for your operations.
 In order to get some idea of how POJOs should look like.
 Here's an example of POJO for `CronTab` CustomResource specified in [Kubernetes CustomResource docs](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/)

 *my-crontab.yml*
 ```
 apiVersion: "stable.example.com/v1"